plaid/pattern-account-funding/README.md

 This is a sample Account Funding application demonstrating an end-to-end [Plaid][plaid] integration, focused on using the auth (or working with a Plaid partner using processor tokens), identity and balance endpoints to safely transfer funds.

+For an interactive tutorial showing how to make this app, see [Plaid Account Funding tutorial](https://github.com/plaid/account-funding-tutorial).

 **This is not meant to be run as a production application.**

 ## Requirements